What do you do if you have two Philippine Birth Certificates?

 These discrepancies thus cause complications beyond mere inconvenience.

-It is possible to correct or cancel a Philippine birth certificate when these have to be corrected but it involves court.
+It is possible to correct or cancel a Philippine birth certificate when these have to be corrected but depends on the entry.
+Some involve filing a petition in court, while some do not.

 What do you need to do if you have two Philippine birth certificates?